Full Disclosure: MS at Work

-When I was first diagnosed with MS, I was working in a small department of a theatre.
-I’d been manifesting (and complaining about) various strange symptoms for quite a while, so I told the people who I shared an office with about my diagnosis.
-But I didn’t really want it going much wider.
+When I was first diagnosed with MS, I was working in a small department of a theater.
+I’d been exhibiting (and complaining about) various strange symptoms for quite a while, so I told the people who I shared an office with about my diagnosis.
+I didn’t really want it going much wider.

 I think a lot of this was down to a need to keep some kind of control – plus I was probably in the ‘Denial’ stage of the process.